 The Fighter

-“This story is dedicated to my parents.
-Thank you for giving me everything I needed to fight my way through life… I still hate you both, and I pray to god I never see either of you ever again…”
+“Dear mom and dad… Thank you for giving me everything I needed to fight my way through life.
+I still hate you both…”

 Droplets of blood are splattered across the ring like rose petals on the floor.
 The air smells like a mixture of liquor, leather, and sweat.
 Around him and through him, the echoes of a roaring crowd reverberate off the walls so loudly that he can feel it in the pits of his stomach.
 Sweat beads off his brow and into the corners of his eyes.
 His blurry vision spins as he crumbles to the floor.

-It's round number three in a nine-round match, but he’s been fighting for what felt like eternity.
+It's round number three in a nine-round match, but he’s been fighting for what feels like an eternity.

 And right now, he’s losing.